pfbrowning/sharereplay-buffer-example/README.md

-# The RXJS ShareReplay Operator Never Clears Its Buffer
+# The RXJS ShareReplay Operator Doesn't Clear Its Replay Buffer When RefCount Reaches Zero

-[ShareReplay](https://www.learnrxjs.io/operators/multicasting/sharereplay.html) is an RXJS operator which is very useful for managing expensive observable operations that you only want to perform once for the duration of the application, such as fetching global application data from an API backend.
-It works by multicasting the observable so that the operation is not duplicated for concurrent subscribers and then storing the result in a [ReplaySubject](https://xgrommx.github.io/rx-book/content/subjects/replay_subject/index.html) in order to replay the result to future subscribers without having to perform the operation again.
-It also uses [refCount](https://blog.angularindepth.com/rxjs-how-to-use-refcount-73a0c6619a4e) to disconnect from the source observable once the number of subscribers reaches zero.
+[ShareReplay](https://www.learnrxjs.io/operators/multicasting/sharereplay.html) is an RXJS operator which is very useful for managing expensive [cold observable](https://blog.thoughtram.io/angular/2016/06/16/cold-vs-hot-observables.html) operations, sharing the source observable for concurrent subscribers, and replaying the result to subsequent subscribers without performing the operation again.
+This isn't ShareReplay's only use-case, but that use-case was the inspiration for this blog post, so that's the use case that we'll be discussing here.
+It works by:
+* Multicasting the source observable (thus making it hot) so that the operation is not duplicated for concurrent subscribers
+* Storing the result in a [ReplaySubject](https://xgrommx.github.io/rx-book/content/subjects/replay_subject/index.html) in order to replay the result to future subscribers without having to perform the operation again.
+* Using [refCount](https://blog.angularindepth.com/rxjs-how-to-use-refcount-73a0c6619a4e) connect to the source observable on the first subscription and to disconnect once the number of subscribers reaches zero.

 One important thing to understand about ShareReplay, however, is that ShareReplay does not clear its underlying ReplaySubject (and, by extension, the previously emitted values in the buffer) when the subscriber count reaches zero.
 I recently ran into some confusion about this due to conflicting information on the internet, so I'd like to clarify that here for anybody else who runs into the same issue.